MicrosoftDocs/win32/desktop-src/WmiSdk/accessing-a-collection.md

 ---
-Description: A collection is a standard automation concept that provides a uniform interface to a set of objects over which you can perform iteration. ms.assetid: c1ebe529-33cb-4158-923d-124d6328fc60 ms.tgt_platform: multiple
+description: A collection is a standard automation concept that provides a uniform interface to a set of objects over which you can perform iteration. ms.assetid: c1ebe529-33cb-4158-923d-124d6328fc60 ms.tgt_platform: multiple
 title: Accessing a WMI Collection